Mulgoa - Luddenham - Orchard Hills

 Mulgoa - Luddenham - Orchard Hills's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mulgoa - Luddenham - Orchard Hills shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 61% (8,196 people), compared to Greater Sydney's 53.8%.
-Nationally, the average is 55.3%.
+Mulgoa-Luddenham-Orchard Hills shows excellent health outcomes, with very low prevalence of common conditions across all ages.
+Private health cover is high at approximately 61% (8,196 people), compared to Greater Sydney's 53.8%.
+Nationally, it stands at 55.3%.

 Frequently Asked Questions - Health